dragos-constantin-stoica/acdc/README.md

 ## AC:zap:DC folder mappings

 The application receive as input parameter the name of a local folder, having a specific structure.
-The appicaton will try to parse them as CouchDB structure based on the assumption: `Database->Document`, where the main folder is the database name the subfolders are documents.
+The appicaton will try to parse them as CouchDB structure based on the assumption that folder structure maps to CouchDB structure as follows: `Database->Document`, where the main folder is the database name the subfolders are documents.

+A good example of such a folder to database coduments mapping is in **test_db** subfolder.
+So, please have a looke there and let us know if you have any questions.

 The main folder structure is:

 ```